SyedWaqas82/ConnectFlow/docs/CONTEXT.md

 ## Key Components

-### Interfaces
+### Interface

-- **ICurrentUserService**: Access user identity information
-- **ICurrentTenantService**: Access tenant information
-- **IContextManager**: Initialize and manage context state
+- **IContextManager**: Comprehensive context service that combines user and tenant operations

 ### Implementation

-All interfaces are implemented by the `UnifiedContextService` class, providing a cohesive approach to context management.
+The interface is implemented by the `UnifiedContextService` class, providing a unified approach to context management that works seamlessly in both HTTP and non-HTTP contexts.

 ## Setting Context